 - Stress/Time management

 Paid work experience includes learning about work place rules, expectations and appropriate behaviors.

 2.)
 PLACEMENT, an Employment Consultant is assigned to help participants find and maintain employment.
-An Individual Employment Plan (IEP) is developed and follow up meetings are held regularly.
+An Employment Plan is developed and follow up meetings are held regularly.
 Employment Consultants seek local employers to find jobs suitable for participants and advocate ensuring placement satisfaction.